The MCAT

 Retesting

 You can take the test once every 21 days, up to five times within a calendar year.
-This applies even if you canceled your scores on a test taken previously.
-You may take the paper-delivered test as often as it is offered.
+This applies even if you canceled your scores on a previous test.
+Before retesting, you should consult with a prehealth adviser.